-- a.
-Issues are unsubordinated obligations issued by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank; and, - b.
-The securities are rated in the rating category of "AA" or higher by two NRSROs; and, - c.
-No more than 30% of the total portfolio may be invested in these securities; and, - d.
+- Issues are unsubordinated obligations issued by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank; - The securities are rated in the rating category of "AA" or its equivalent or higher by two NRSROs; - c.
+No more than 30% of the total portfolio may be invested in these securities;

+- d.
 No more than 10% of the portfolio per issuer; and, - e.
 The maximum maturity does not exceed five years. - 7.
-Time Deposits (Non-negotiable certificates of deposit) in state or federally chartered banks, savings and loans, or credit unions in excess of insured amounts which are fully collateralized with securities in accordance with California law, provided that: - a.
-No more than 20% of the portfolio will be invested in a combination of federally insured and collateralized time deposits; and, - b.
+Time Deposits (Non-negotiable certificates of deposit) in state or federally chartered banks, savings and loans, or credit unions in excess of insured amounts which are fully collateralized with securities in accordance with California law, provided that: - No more than 20% of the portfolio will be invested in a combination of federally insured and collateralized time deposits; - b.
 The maturity of such deposits does not exceed five years; and, - c.
-No more than five percent per issuer.

-8. Certificate of Deposit Placement Service (CDARS) provided that:

-- a.
-No more than 30% of the total portfolio may be invested in a combination of negotiable certificates of deposit including CDARS; and, - b.
+No more than five percent per issuer. - 8.
+Certificate of Deposit Placement Service (CDARS) provided that: - No more than 30% of the total portfolio may be invested in a combination of certificates of deposit including CDARS; and, - b.
 The maturity of such deposits does not exceed five years. - 9.
-Negotiable Certificates of Deposit (NCDs) provided that:

-- a.
-They are issued by institutions which have long-term obligations which are rated in the rating category of "A" or higher by at least two NRSROs; and/or have short term debt obligations rated in the rating category of "A-1" or higher, or the equivalent, by at least two NRSROs; and, - b.
-The maturity does not exceed five years; and, - c.
-No more than 30% of the total portfolio may be invested in NCDs; and, - d.
+Negotiable Certificates of Deposit (NCDs) provided that: - The amount of the NCD insured up to the FDIC limit does not require any credit ratings; - b.
+Any amount above the FDIC insured limit must be issued by institutions which have long-term obligations which are rated in the rating category of "A" or its equivalent or higher by at least one NRSRO; or have short term debt obligations rated "A-1" or higher, or the equivalent, by at least one NRSRO; - c.
+The maturity does not exceed five years; - d.
+No more than 30% of the total portfolio may be invested in NCDs; and, - e.
 No more than five percent per issuer. - 10.
 Repurchase Agreements collateralized with securities authorized under Sections VI and VIII (2 and 3) of this policy maintained at a level of at least 102% of the market value of the repurchase agreements, provided that: - a.
-The maximum maturity of repurchase agreements will be one year; and, - b.
-There is no limit to the amount to be invested in repurchase agreements; and - c.
-Securities used as collateral for repurchase agreements will be delivered to the County's custodian bank (See Section VII B); and, - d.
+The maximum maturity of repurchase agreements will be one year;

+- There is no limit to the amount to be invested in repurchase agreements; - Securities used as collateral for repurchase agreements will be delivered to the County's custodian bank (See Delivery, Safekeeping and Custody, and Competitive Transactions - Third-party safekeeping); and, - d.
 The repurchase agreements are the subject of a master repurchase agreement between the County and the provider of the repurchase agreement.
 The master repurchase agreement will be substantially in the form developed by the Securities Industry and Financial Markets Association (SIFMA).